iljarotar/synth/README.md

 A higher `order` improves the filter's precision, but it also makes it more expensive in terms of computation.
 If the sound becomes glitchy, decreasing the filter `order` might be necessary.
+Sometimes a lower value for `order` also sounds better than a high value.

 | CustomSignal |              |                                           |
 | ------------ | ------------ | ----------------------------------------- |